Stocks closed lower as Wall Street digested housing data and mixed earnings results.» Read More

 Here's why you should keep a close eye on these six stocks.

 Boosted by some of the highest profit margins in medicine, artificial hips and knees are now a $7 billion market.
 The traders offer their best plays for this space.

 Cramer makes the call on viewers' favorite stocks.

 Following are the day’s biggest winners and losers.
-Find out why shares of U.S. Steel and Thornburg Mortgage popped while UnitedHealth and Dick’s Sporting Goods dropped.
+Find out why shares of Suntech and Whole Foods popped while Dick’s Sporting Goods and Limited Brands dropped.

 Stocks tumbled Thursday after an analyst downgrade on the chip sector and gains in the dollar.
 Intel, Alcoa and GE were the Dow's biggest losers.